for easy summarising and joins

 prop_at_height is either a single value or distribution information which represents the proportion of flights at rotor swept height while prop_below_height is the proportion of flights below rotor swept height.

-A simple, single value example of this is given below
+A simple, single value example of this is given below.

 # rotor_diam / 2 is better than using blade length because it